The posterior probability of a null hypothesis given a statistically significant result

 So far, we have been assuming a point value as representing power.
 However, power is really a function that depends (inter alia) on the magnitude of the true (unknown) effect.
 Power therefore also has some uncertainty associated with it, because we do not know the magnitude of the true effect, and we do not know the true standard deviation.
-We can introduce uncertainty about power (or equivalently, uncertainty about Type II error) into the picture by setting our prior on $\beta \sim Beta(10,4)$, so that the Type II error is around 70\%.
-Different levels of power (1-Type II error) are visualized in Figure \ref{fig:type2}, and the low power situation of 30\% is shown in the bottom row of the figure.
+We can introduce uncertainty about power (or equivalently, uncertainty about type-II error rate) into the picture by setting our prior on $\beta \sim Beta(10,4)$, so that the type-II error rate is around 70\%.
+Different levels of power (1-type-II error rate) are visualized in Figure \ref{fig:type2}, and the low power situation of 30\% is shown in the bottom row of the figure.